 "Sarah is now making her way to back to Japan," the team wrote.
 "We are awaiting final confirmation of details of Sarah's arrival in Japan and will let you know more once we have further information."

-She was traveling alone when her boat was damaged during a tropical storm, rolling several times.
-A nearby merchant vessel and a coast guard plane kept watch on her until the rescue ship arrived.
+A nearby merchant vessel and a coast guard plane kept watch on Outen until the rescue ship arrived.

-Outen was halfway to her goal when her boat was damaged.
-Her team says she has cycled and kayaked more than 11,000 miles, going through countries including Germany, Poland, Ukraine, Kazakhstan and China.
+She is halfway to her goal.
+Her team says she has already cycled and kayaked more than 11,000 miles, going through countries including Germany, Poland, Ukraine, Kazakhstan and China.